quiltdata/quilt/docs/walkthrough/working-with-elasticsearch.md

 1. In CloudFormation, select your Quilt stack.
 1. In the "Resources" tab, type `AWS::Elasticsearch::Domain`.
 There will be one result (`Logical ID` value of `Search`).
-1. Click the link in the `Physical ID` column to access the Quilt search cluster.
+1. Click the link in the `Physical ID` column to access the Quilt Elasticsearch cluster in the AWS OpenSearch service.
 1. Select the "Cluster health" tab.
 1. Review the "Summary" section (look for **Green** Status):
    - If your Status is **Red**, review the [AWS